apauley/HollingBerries/java/bmaunde/Parallelized/README.md

 ## Building the Application

-All the commands listed below should be executed in your command line tool.
-If you want to run straight away, use the **One Stop Command To Run** below
+All the commands listed below should be executed in your command line tool with your current context being the directory with the **build.xml** file.

-###Just Cleaning

-If you have already built and need to rebuild the application, use the command

-		ant clean

-###Just Compiling
+###Clean and Build

-To just compile, use the command:
+To clean and build, use the command:

-				ant compile
+				ant clean-build

-To clean and compile please use:
+###Build:

+To build without cleaning, use command

-				ant clean compile
+				ant build

 ###Running Application